 Article D1 – Substantiation

 All express or implied environmental claims should be substantiated by reliable scientific evidence.
 Care should be taken to assure that the substantiating data relied upon reflects the relevant product or activity and the claimed environmental aspects, attributes or performance featured in the marketing communication.
-See the Framework for further details on substantiation)

 To substantiate aspirational claims or claims expressing goals or commitments related to achieving certain environmental metrics in the future, marketers should have appropriate evidence establishing that it has reasonable plans in place to achieve the stated aspiration, goal or commitment in the timeframe specified.